 To answer these questions, the dissertation’s meta-historical framework draws on theory of history, media theory and visual studies to analyse how visualisations function as symbolisations of historical data in digital research formats.
 Using the dispositif concept to combine theoretical insights from these fields, the dissertation elucidates how digital research formats amalgamate variegated techniques and imply procedural human-machinery interactions to produce graphic representations of data, interfaces and inscription devices to think with, analyse and reason from.

-2.0 Film heritage digitisation in Europe between europeanisation and cinephile, curatorial agendas (Embargo until 10 May 2019)
+2.0 Film heritage digitisation in Europe between europeanisation and cinephile, curatorial agendas (Embargo up to and including 10 May 2019)

-3.0 Microscopic visions of the film-text: Stylometry, archival DVD editions and film philology (Embargo until 10 May 2019)
+3.0 Microscopic visions of the film-text: Stylometry, archival DVD editions and film philology (Embargo up to and including 10 May 2019)

-4.0 Writing film history from below and seeing it from above: Data mining, GIS and socio-economic history (Embargo until 10 May 2019)
+4.0 Writing film history from below and seeing it from above: Data mining, GIS and socio-economic history (Embargo up to and including 10 May 2019)

-5.0 From figures to figurations – The subjective projections of cinephilia and data art (Embargo until 10 May 2019)
+5.0 From figures to figurations – The subjective projections of cinephilia and data art (Embargo up to and including 10 May 2019)